The Big Guide for Small Businesses

 4. Social media marketing

 Almost every small business manager has at least once thought “why hire someone for SMM?
 I can do it on my own or the marketing manager will do it on the go.”
-If you plan your social media strategy in advance, this can definitely be one of the best reasons to beat your competitors.
+If you do your social media research and plan your strategy in advance, this can definitely be one of the best weapons to beat your competitors.
 However, most business owners end up in panic or disappointment and hire a professional.

 The thing about social media that many fail to notice is that you have to keep yourself updated 24/7.
 Not only you must follow all the activity of your followers and competitors, but you need to keep up with the new trends, test them and suggest new strategies when the market needs them.